If you need support for accessibility, please write to us at email@example.com and we will send you the documents in text format.

 The Regional Offices and Language Expertise Centers (ROADs/LOADs) will be able to suggest ways of improving a proposal to be locally relevant, thus ensuring support from possible local collaborators who could strengthen the project.
 The OAD, alongside the ROADs/LOADs, will review the Stage 2 proposals to check whether the projects are truly innovative (checking previously funded OAD projects and other initiatives addressing similar concerns) and/or whether the project idea is supported by current evidence.
 Proposals that donot fall under a relevant regional office or a language center will work with the OAD.
 External experts, where necessary, would provide useful additional guidance on the assessment of projects, including a perspective on which projects are most likely to make an impact on development.

 Based on the discussions with OAD and the Regional Offices, proposers modify Stage 2 application and submit to OAD by September 15.
-The Task Forces then review these modified Stage 2 proposals and make the final recommendations on the projects to be funded and the funding amounts for each project.
+The reviewers then assess these modified Stage 2 proposals and make the final recommendations on the projects to be funded and the funding amounts for each project.
 Upon approval by the OAD Steering Committee, all applicants are notified of the results.

 |Funded projects implementation|